tegner/jso-2/README.md

-# JSO 2 Based upon the original JSO
+# JSO update based upon the original JSO

 All done in this repo is update the react dependencies.